This post may contain affiliate links. See my disclosure policy.

 Why I love this recipe

 - Foolproof.
-Dark meat is notoriously easier to cook than white meat, so it shouldn’t make much difference if you leave it on the grill a bit longer than suggested.
+Dark meat is easier to cook than white, so leaving it on the grill a bit longer is fine.

-- Zesty, smokey marinade.
+- Zesty, smoky marinade.
 I used a mix of lime juice, olive oil, and savory spices to infuse the meat with plenty of flavor.

 - Great for meal prep.
 I’ve been known to fire up the grill just to meal prep.
 Is that a bit excessive?
 I don’t think so.